Campus Center 236

 -Email/Google Chat firstname.lastname@example.org - We will be available to chat in real time and answer emails during ALL draw times.

 -Twitter @CampusLifeMac -Follow us for live updates during all draw times.

 -Facebook Macalester Campus Life -Like us to get the most up to date information about Room Draw.

 -Phone 651-696-6215-Call us with questions or concerns as you prepare or participate in Room Draw.

 -Check in with your RHD or RA with questions in advance-We are happy to help talk through the process and your options!

 -In person!
-Come to the second floor Campus Life/Campus Center front desk during any draw time to receive in person assistance-We can help with your technology needs, questions, or just to be there as you select a space for next year.
+Before the draws, stop by Residential Life, Campus Center room 242, to view the floor plan boards and ask questions..
+We will also be here throughout each draw.
+We can help with your technology needs, questions, or just to be there as you select a space for next year.